Child pornography laws in Japan: Lolicon and shotacon

 In Japan, lolicon is an attraction to visually underage girls by men or women of any age.
-It can also involve attraction to older characters with youthful neotenic features that make them appear to be younger than they really are.
-Lolicon is a hentai subgenre in dojinshi, manga, anime, and video games in which childlike characters are usually depicted in an ero kawaii (erotic cute) manner, which can range from explicitly pornographic to mildly suggestive, romantic, or entirely non-sexual.
+It can also involve attraction to older characters with neotenic features that make them appear to be younger than they really are.
+Lolicon is a hentai subgenre in doujinshi, manga, anime, and video games in which childlike characters are usually depicted in an ero kawaii (erotic cute) manner, which can range from explicitly pornographic to mildly suggestive, romantic, or entirely non-sexual.
 The young boys equivalent is called shotacon.
 Outside Japan, lolicon only refers to the hentai subgenre, usually involving simulated pornography.

-Figures regarding the prevalence of lolicon and shotacon are hard to come by, but it is estimated that 30-40% of manga contain sexual references involving underage characters.
-The age of consent is 13 under Japanese national law, but is generally higher under prefectural laws.
+Figures regarding the prevalence of lolicon and shotacon are hard to come by, but it is estimated that 30–40% of manga contain sexual references involving underage characters.
+The age of consent in Japan was technically 13, but all prefectures choose 16 as the age of consent, however it was raised to 16 in 2023 with the adoption of a new sex crime law which also established grooming, voyeurism, and asking for sexual images of children under the age of 16 as crimes.
 No regulations are in place to control images portraying sexual content of hentai in manga or anime.

 Supporters of regulating simulated pornography claim to advocate human rights and children's rights such as the Convention on the Rights of the Child.
 Opponents such as the Japan Federation of Bar Associations (ja:日本弁護士連合会) also claim to advocate for the rights of children, pointing out the decreasing numbers in sexually motivated crimes are due to simulated materials providing an outlet to those who would otherwise seek material depicting actual children.

 The constitutionality of proposed laws have been discussed, since Article 21 of the Constitution of Japan guarantees freedom of speech, press and all other forms of expression.
 The definitions of obscenity, specifically written in law as "arouses or stimulates the viewer's sexual desire", have been argued as ambiguous.